barbinbrad/dispatch/README.md

 ## The Problem

 A server is normally used to expose an RPC interface.
-A mobile edge devices faces the following problems when trying to act as an RPC server:
+Mobile edge devices face the following problems when trying to act as an RPC server:

 - Connection is intermittent
-- IP addresses can change
+- IP addresses change
-- Limited computational resources are spent on edge computing
+- Web servers cost a lot of CPU

 ## The Solution